VladimirMarkelov/ttdl/README.md

 - done - mark selected todos completed.
 If a todo is recurrent and contains due or threshold date(or both) the todo is marked completed and new one is created with due and threshold dates moved to the future;
 - undone - remove `finished` mark from completed todos;
 - remove - deletes the selected todos;
 - clean - moves completed todos from main file to `done.txt`.
-The file `done.txt` is created(if it does not exist) in the same directory where main todo list file is located;
+The file `done.txt` is created(if it does not exist) in the same directory where main todo list file is located.
+By default, the command also removes all empty todos;
 - edit - modify one or few properties for the selected todos.
 One exception: modifying todo's subject changes only the first selected todo, others are skipped;
 - append - adds a text to the end of the selected todos (space between old text and new one is added automatically);
 - prepend - inserts a new text at the beginning of the selected todos (space between old text and new one is added automatically);